pingcap/docs/tidb-configuration-file.md

 ### `capacity-mb`

 - The total size of the cached data.
-When the cache space is full, old cache entries is evicted.
+When the cache space is full, old cache entries are evicted.
 - Default value: `1000`
 - Unit: MB